Integral Diophantine approximation on varieties: Approximation constants of rational curves

 Computing the $L_K$-height yields

 whence

 achieving the claimed approximation constant and finishing the proof. \end{proof}

 \begin{remark} In stark contrast to log rational curves, the simultaneous approximation constant $\alpha_{\infty_k}(\Delta_{\infty_k}(x),\mC_0;L)$ can differ dramatically from the one with respect to a fixed place, depending on whether the toroidal curve $C$ is nodal or not.
-Keep all notation from Proposition~\ref{prop:approximation-toroidal} and its proof, and let $t\in K[T]$ be the nonconstant invertible regular function vanishing in $x$ (hence measuring the distance to $x$).
-Then a multiple $f= dt$ is regular on $\mC_0$, hence takes on values in $\fo$ on integral points in $\mC_0(\fo)$. \begin{enumerate} \item On nodal curves, note that the distance behaves like
+Keep all notation from Proposition~\ref{prop:approximation-toroidal} and its proof, and let $t\in \fo_K[\mT]\cong \fo_K[\Gm]= \fo_K[t,t^{-1}]$ be the nonconstant invertible regular function on $\mT$ vanishing in $y_1=0$ (hence measuring the distance to $y_1$). \begin{enumerate} \item On nodal curves, note that the distances for places $w$ of $K$ behave like for $y\in T$, as $x$ can be approximated by approximating either $0$ or $\infty$ on $\PP_K^1\supset T_K$, and an argument analogous to that in Proposition~\ref{prop:approximation-toroidal} shows that $\alpha_{\infty_k}(\Delta_{\infty_k}(x),\mC_0;L)$ is finite. \item The behavior on non-nodal curves changes, though.
+In this case, the local distance functions to $x=\tau(y_1)\ne \tau(y_2)$ for places $w$ of $K$ behave like